 Have an Always Current List of Desired Qualities

-This list should be a checklist that’s marked off with each new hire and that’s kept around to ensure all employees continue to follow it.
+This list should be a checklist marked off with each new hire, and that’s kept around to ensure all employees continue to follow it.

 2. Acknowledge Your Company’s Reason

-To have a solid work environment, you need to have a reason for your company.
+To have a stable work environment, you need to have a reason for your company.
 What’s your company’s role in the world?
-This is something that you need to ponder on and understand so that you can then teach it to your employees.
+This is something that you need to ponder on and understand to teach to your employees.